 Fine art can be studied in many forms including painting, new media, photography, printmaking and sculpture.

-It is possible to study art as part of a combined honours degree programme, usually with a humanities or another creative subject.
+Art can be studied as part of a combined honours degree programme, usually with a humanities or another creative subject.
 These may include performance, history of art, arts administration, education and community studies.

-It is possible to enter a career as a fine artist without a degree.
+It's possible to enter a career as a fine artist without a degree.
 Some artists learn through a combination of short courses such as evening or weekend classes, one-week intensive courses and other qualifications such as diplomas or certificates.

-- determination and commitment;
+- determination and commitment

-- good visual communication skills;
+- good visual communication skills

-- business and self-promotion skills;
+- business and self-promotion skills

-- technical ability;
+- technical ability

-- research skills;
+- effective research skills

 - stamina and a willingness to put in long hours.